hyperf/hyperf/docs/en/db/model-cache.md

 ### EagerLoad

-When we use model relationships, we can solve the `N+1` problem through `load`, but we still need to check the database once.
-The model cache rewrites `ModelBuilder` to allow users to get the corresponding model from the cache as much as possible.
+When we use model relationships, we can solve the `N+1` problem by using `load`, but it still requires a database query.
+By rewriting `ModelBuilder`, Model Cache allows users to retrieve corresponding models from the cache as much as possible.

-> This feature does not support `morphTo` and relational models that do not have only `whereIn` queries.
+> This feature does not support `morphTo` and relationship models that do not only use `whereIn` queries.

-Two methods are provided below:
+Two ways are provided below:

-1. Configure EagerLoadListener and use the `loadCache` method directly.
+1. Configure `EagerLoadListener` and use the `loadCache` method directly.

-Modify `listeners.php` configuration
+Modify the `listeners.php` configuration:

 ```php
 return [